A Tradition of Career Education

 In October 1972, father and son Helmer and Terry Myhre purchased the college.
 To reflect its growth, Globe College changed its name to Globe University in June 2007 and moved its current headquarters to Woodbury, Minnesota.
 Today, Globe University is owned by the Terry and Kaye Myhre family, with a third generation of the family actively involved in its daily operations.
 The Myhre family holds steadfast to Mr. Maron’s original commitment to empower people by making quality, higher education accessible to all who seek it.

-Today, Globe University & Minnesota School of Business offers more than 30 degree programs at numerous campuses in three states, along with online degree programs that serve students throughout the United States and internationally.
+Today, Globe University & Minnesota School of Business offers more than 30 degree programs at numerous campuses in three states that serve students throughout the United States and internationally.
 It is nationally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).

 Globe Education Network